ccpgames/aws-nginx-ha-manager/README.md

 The purpose of this utility is to solve some issues with ELBs, such as support for long-polling, proper websocket support and other matters.

-The utility simply resolves the ELBs dns and ensures the list of ips in the upstream list matches them exactly.
+The utility queries AWS APIs and ensures the list of ips in the upstream list matches them exactly.

 Note: It depends on systemd, i.e. CoreOS, Redhat et al, or newer debian based systems